String>>. The keys are case-insensitive Strings representing the header names and the value associated with each key is a

 set(String key, String value)sets the given value as the sole header value for the given key.

 clone, equals, finalize, getClass, hashCode, notify, notifyAll, toString, wait, wait, wait

-getFirstreturns the first value from the List of String values for the given key (if at least one exists).
+returns the first value from the List of String values for the given key (if at least one exists).

 key- the key to search for